-Having lived in the UK for twenty years, I know the English culture considerably better than someone who has always lived in Spain or has only spent an Erasmus semester abroad.
-Even better, I have been discussing both languages and cultures with my Spanish students for twenty years.
-I have also visited various Latin American countries (Argentina, Chile, Cuba, Uruguay) as well as France, Italy, New Zealand and various cities in southern Spain, with their particular vocabulary and customs.
+I’ve lived in the UK for twenty years and know British culture well.
+I’ve also visited many Latin American countries (Argentina, Chile, Cuba, Uruguay) as well as France, Italy, New Zealand and cities in southern Spain, each with their particular vocabulary and customs.

-One thing I love when visiting a new country is discovering new foods and learning about food production.
-I was taken aback by the food crops growing in the fertile Valle del Elqui, nestled in the Atacama desert, and in arid Valle de Azapa, where they grow some of the tastiest olives I’ve tasted.
-Chile is a dream holiday destination with mind-blowing landscapes; sweet pisco for those with a sweet tooth; vineyards for the rest of us; and Nobel prize winners Gabriela Mistral and Pablo Neruda.
+I was mesmerized by the food crops that grow in the fertile Elqui Valley nestled in the Atacama desert, and in arid Valle de Azapa, where they grow some of the tastiest olives I’ve had.
+In fact, Chile is a dream holiday destination which boasts mind-blowing landscapes to admire in awe, sweet pisco and vineyards to warm you up, and Nobel prize winners Gabriela Mistral and Pablo Neruda for literature lovers.

-Cuba is multicultural and filled with vibrant music, particularly in Santiago.
+Meanwhile, Cuba, and particularly Santiago, is very multicultural and filled with vibrant music.
 I visited a tobacco and a rum factory and fell in love with the sensual mogotes of Viñales and the many colonial towns and cities, especially Trinidad and Santiago.

 Food warms the cockles of your heart and so did one of the tastiest roasts I’ve ever had in a cosy asador on a freezing cold night in romantic Colonia del Sacramento (Uruguay).

-Also unforgettable were the smoky māori hangi that warmed me up somewhere in New Zealand or the green-lipped mussels I cooked in a backpacker’s in postcard-box Picton; the homemade unpretentious foods served in Corte San Mattia agriturismo (Verona); their delectable Valpolicella, and the Sol de Sol from Viña Aquitania (Santiago de Chile).
+Also unforgettable were the smoky māori hangi that warmed me up one night in New Zealand or the green-lipped mussels I cooked in a backpacker’s in postcard-box pretty Picton; the homemade unpretentious foods and the delectable Valpolicella served in Corte San Mattia agriturismo (Verona); and the Sol de Sol from Viña Aquitania, Santiago de Chile.

-Foodstuffs often come in similar casings, with very different contents.
-For example, the empanadas (pasties) that restored my energy on the hills of Santiago de Chile had a completely different filling and texture to my Galician empanadillas and to British meat pies.
+Foodstuffs can be temptingly deceiving, often disguised in similar casings containing totally different contents.
+So, the pasties (empanadas) that revived my energy on the foothills of Santiago de Chile had a totally different filling and pastry to my home Galician empanadillas and to chunky British pasties.